-->

 Vice President Kamala Harris

-On top of that, she’s had a few gaffes of her own — for instance, in 2022, she mistakenly touted the U.S. “alliance with the Republic of North Korea” during a speech at Korea’s Demilitarized Zone.
+On top of that, she’s had a few gaffes — for instance, in 2022, she mistakenly touted the U.S. “alliance with the Republic of North Korea” during a speech at Korea’s Demilitarized Zone.
 She also received heavy criticism that same year for telling would-be migrants to “not come” north because they would be “turned back” at the U.S. border.
 But some say not all of the attacks on Harris are fair — after all, Harris is the first woman, the first Black American, and the first Asian American to occupy the office, which has got to be a lot of pressure.

 “The whole question of Kamala Harris’s weaknesses is a very tangled one because how much of the criticism of her is gendered or race-related?”
 The Hill reporter Niall Stanage tells us.
 “So untangling what are unfair criticisms of Harris from what are fair criticisms of Harris is quite difficult, but the bottom line is she wouldn’t necessarily do any better than Biden would do in a presidential election.”